Grey High School: Traditions

-The Selley Concerts were inaugurated in 1986 in conjunction with the Founder's Day celebrations.
-The Selley Concerts recognises the contributions Robert Selley made to the school's music department.
-The event is hosted annually in the Feathermarket Centre, on the second Wednesday evening in May.
+Selley Concert was inaugurated in 1986 in conjunction with the Founder's Day celebrations.
+The Selley Concert recognises the contributions Robert Selley made to the school's music department.
+The event is hosted annually on the Wednesday coinciding with the Reunion Week in May.

-The concert typically comprises The Grey Junior School Concert Band, and from the high school, The Grey Voices (choir) The Grey String Orchestra and The Grey Orchestra.
+The concert typically comprises The Grey Junior School Concert Band and String Orchestra, and from the high school, The Grey Voices (choir) The Grey String Orchestra and The Grey Orchestra.
 A Jazz Band of senior high school musicians also regularly performs.
 The Old Grey Band is included in the program every second year, and consists of Old Greys of any age with musical experience who wish to be part of the show.

+At the 2025 reunion week, the Bergman Auditorium was officially opened with a concert to a full auditorium of 450 attendees including alumni and their families, and with the benefactors and alumni, Stanley and Leslie Bergman in attendance.
+The Selley Concert was held, for the first time at this venue, later in May 2025.